 My son is 91/2 months old and is severely allergic to dairy.
 He cannot consume anything with dairy.
 He has an epi pen as well.
 If milk touches him ( yogurt, milk, etc ) touches him he breaks out I hives.
 The other day he put a friends toy in his mouth and got hives all over his mouth!
 I'm suppose to go back to work shortly.
 My question is.
 How do you cope with this?
 How does daycare handle these situations if he can't even touch toys that have been in contact with dairy!
-It's not… read more
+It's not like they can… read more

 I am an early childhood educator and I also hasve allergies.
 At most child care centers allergies are taken extremely seriously.
 This is done by various safety measures.
 Such as toys being cleaned daily, the cook making different food or you providIng different food.
 A picture of your child and what they are allergic to, and more.